dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 ** Basics **
 `pwd` -- ("print working directory") this displays the current working directory `cd` -- ("change diretory") is used to enter or exit (i.e. "change") directories.
 `ls` -- ("listing") will display all files and folders in the current working directory.
-You can use the flag `-F` to distinguish directories (folders) from files and flag `-a` to display *all* files and folders, even hidden ones.
+You can use the option `-F` to distinguish directories (folders) from files and option `-a` to display *all* files and folders, even hidden ones.
 `rm` -- ("remove") is used to delete files or folders.
-The system will not allow you to remove nonempty folders without a special flag.
+The system will not allow you to remove nonempty folders without a special option.
 `mv` -- ("move") is used to move files into directories or to rename files.
 `mkdir` -- ("make directory") creates a directory/folder